-- 16.1 PTO combines vacation, sick, family sick and personal time off into a single bank of non-cumulative days for employees to use to take paid time off from work. - 16.2 Employees hired after July 1, 2018 Upon commencing employment and each employment year thereafter, exempt employees will be credited with thirty-two (32) non-cumulative leave days.
-In the event the employee's legitimate job responsibilities or an approved leave of absence (FMLA or workers' compensation) prevent PTO usage as outlined below, an exception shall be granted by the City Manager, with an approved plan for PTO usage bringing the employee's accumulation within the specified limits. - Specifically, employees shall be allowed to carry over up to five (5) PTO days and can have no more than thirty-seven (37) PTO days at any one time without the prior approval of the City Manager.
-All days in excess of this limit shall be forfeited. - 16.3 Time that is not covered by the PTO policy, and for which separate guidelines and policies exist, include paid holidays, bereavement time off, required jury duty, and military service leave.
+- 16.1 PTO combines vacation, sick, family sick and personal time off into a single bank of non-cumulative days for employees to use to take paid time off from work. - 16.2 Employees hired after July 1, 2023 Upon commencing employment and each employment year thereafter, exempt employees will be credited with thirty-two (32) non-cumulative leave days.
+In the event the employee's legitimate job responsibilities or an approved leave of absence (FMLA or workers' compensation) prevent PTO usage as outline above, an exception shall be granted by the City Manager, with an approved plan for PTO usage bringing the employee's accumulation within the specified limits. - Specifically, employee shall be allowed to carry over up to five (5) PTO days and can have no more than thirty-seven (37) days at any one time without the prior approval of the City Manager.
+All days in excess of this limit shall be forfeited. - 16.3 There will be a one-time option in July 2023 for current employees to convert to the PTO policy.
+Current employees that choose to convert to PTO will start with an account balance consisting of the vacation, sick (eligible payout on first pay in August 2023), and personal leave time balance at the time of conversion.
+Employees will not lose days if they come into the plan with a balance greater than the PTO cap.
+Employees who have days over the maximum will have one year to use time in excess of the maximum allowed accrual. - 16.4 Time that is not covered by the PTO policy, and for which separate guidelines and policies exist, include paid holidays, bereavement time off, required jury duty, and military service leave.